Taemin: 2019: Want, Famous and debut with SuperM

-2020–present: Never Gonna Dance Again, Advice and military service
+2020–present: Never Gonna Dance Again, Advice, Guilty and Eternal

 Taemin was scheduled to hold a concert, Never Gonna Dance Again, in Seoul in March 2020, but it was cancelled due to the COVID-19 pandemic.
 Ahead of the release of his upcoming album, he starred in the online reality show Rare-Taem, in which he completed missions based on the results of a board game.
 Taemin's third Korean studio album, Never Gonna Dance Again, was released in two parts in September and November 2020, respectively.
 The project, together with lead singles "Criminal" and "Idea", was widely recognized by critics as one of the best K-pop releases of the year.

 Taemin released the song "My Day" for the soundtrack of tvN drama series Navillera in March 2021.
-On April 19, 2021, he announced during a broadcast on V Live that he would be enlisting for his mandatory military service on May 31, serving as a member of the military band.
 He released his third Korean EP, Advice, on May 18.
 The album featured five songs, including the lead single of the same name.
 He previewed the single at an online concert called N.G.D.A.
 (Never Gonna Dance Again), which he held through the Beyond Live platform on May 2.
 The concert drew nearly 90,000 viewers across 119 countries.
 Taemin participated in the theme song for the 2020 Summer Olympics, which he recorded prior to his enlistment.

-On January 14, 2022, it was announced that Taemin would complete his military service as a public service worker due to worsening symptoms of depression and panic disorder.
-His discharge is expected on April 4, 2023.
+Taemin returned as a soloist with his fourth EP Guilty on October 30, 2023, two years and five months after Advice.
+In December, he held a concert titled Metamorph at the Inspire Arena in Incheon.
+He was the first artist to hold a standalone concert at the venue, which is the first multi-purpose arena in South Korea.
+Taemin's solo contract with SM Entertainment ended in March 2024, though he continued to conduct group activities with Shinee under the company.
+He signed a new contract with BPM Entertainment for his solo promotions.
+He released his fifth EP, Eternal, on August 19, commemorating the tenth anniversary of his solo debut.
+On August 31, he embarked on a world tour, titled Ephemeral Gaze, beginning with concerts in Asia.
+He hosted the Mnet survival show Road to Kingdom: Ace of Ace in September 2024.
+His tour concluded in April 2025 with encore shows at the Olympic Gymnastics Arena in Seoul.

+On September 13, he embarked on a Japanese arena tour, titled Veil, and released a digital single, also titled "Veil".